captaingeeky/installers/alqo/README.md

 # 4. Questions?

-If you have a problem or a question you can find us in the #support channel on our Discord.
+If you have a problem or a question you can find us in the #general_support channel on our Discord - https://discord.gg/PkFQwne